 Set To Array : [ 'Iron', 'Thor', 'strange', 'captain' ]

 The above example shows how to convert the Set to an array using Array.from() method.
-Now, we can use all array methods in our new array, which is converted from a Set to an array.
+Now, we can use all array methods in our new Array, converted from a Set to an array.

-To convert Set to array using the forEach() method, create an empty array first and then iterate the Set elements using the forEach() method and push one element at a time to the empty array; that way, in that end, you will get a new array.
-The forEach() is a built-in JavaScript function that calls a function for each element in an array.
+To convert Set to an array using the forEach() method, create an empty array first and then iterate the Set elements using the forEach() method and push one element at a time to the empty Array; that way, in that end, you will get a new array.

 Syntax